What are Native Wild Plants?

 Some native plants have become refined over time, so there may be varieties available that differ from the naturally occurring native species.

 Furthermore, not all native plants are attractive.
 Also, some plants may be poisonous, and a few are even deadly.
 Therefore, safety should practice when selecting native plants.
 In most cases, if the plant is particularly toxic, it will be noted.
-However, in either case, it is strongly recommended that you only select plants that you are knowledgeable about.
+However, it is strongly recommended that you only select plants that you are knowledgeable about in either case.

-Lastly, some native plants have fewer insect and disease issues, while others are frequently plagued, which may affect its appearance.
+Lastly, some native plants have fewer insect and disease issues, while others are frequently plagued, affecting their appearance.
 So keep this in mind when selecting a plant.